image-charts/documentation/docs/line-charts.md

 chco=<color_1>, ... <color_n>
 ```

-- **`<color>`** An [RRGGBB[AA] hexadecimal format](#color-format) format hexadecimal number.
+- **`<color>`** An [RRGGBB[AA] hexadecimal format](/reference/color-format) format hexadecimal number.
 Specify a single value to apply the same color to all series.
 Specify different colors for different series by adding color values separated by a comma.
 If you have fewer colors than you have series, the unspecified series will cycle through the specified colors from the beginning.

 #### Example